LED Grow Light Distance Chart From Plants. How Far Should Grow Lights Be From Plants?

 Now, DLI or daily light integral, is the light measurement most important to your plant's overall ability to thrive.
 DLI is the plant worlds’ equivalent to us humans and our calories.
 If you don’t give them enough light energy each day, they will wither and likely die.
 Essentially, DLI is the total number of light photons your plant receives each day and we measure DLI as Mol/m2/day.

-DLI is determined by the PPF of your lamp, the PPFD (distance of your grow light), and the amount if time you leave your lamp on over the course of a full day.
+DLI is determined by the PPF of your lamp, the PPFD (distance of your grow light), and the amount of time you leave your lamp on over the course of a full day.
 You can increase your DLI by placing your grow light closer to your plant and by running your grow light for more hours.

 Let's go back to our sprinkler analogy.
 Let's say you have a 10-gallon bucket (we'll equate that to a DLI of 10 Mol/m2/day) and you place a high pressure sprinkler 12-inches above the bucket (high intensity, high PPFD).
 The closer concentrated spray of water fills the bucket in 6 hours.
 Now, if you move the sprinkler head 3-feet away from the bucket with less water drops actually making into the bucket (lower light intensity, lower PPFD), it now takes 12 hours to fill the same 10-gallon bucket or reach the same DLI of 10 Mol/m2/day.